 You can find the meeting info on the county website.
 You can get the names and email addresses of your county commissioners here.
 Phone numbers are often on the county website.

 Your commissioners can follow this guide: https://sos.oregon.gov/elections/Documents/ReferralManual.pdf

 The form below is a suggested model that your county clerk could use if your county commissioners vote to refer the advisory question onto the ballot.
 For city councils, the city clerk will use SEL 802, not SEL 801.
 Here’s an example advisory question a city council could put on the city’s ballot: “Should the city council request that Redmond be included into Idaho whenever a relocation of state lines is being negotiated?”

 Below is a model letter you could use to write to your county commissioners.
 Let us know how they respond.

-The Douglas County Board of Commissioners placed such a question on the November 2021 ballot.
+The Douglas County Board of Commissioners referred such a question onto the November 2021 ballot.
 The question that the Douglas County Commissioners wrote is “Should Douglas County commissioners, state representatives and senators work toward moving the Idaho state border to include Douglas County?”
 If you don’t want such a direct question, you could also ask something like “Should county commissioners establish a committee to investigate and promote the possibility of making _______ county a county of Idaho?”